* Obama, Republicans discussed targets, not specifics

 What’s on the table in U.S. debt talks [ID:nN1E75T1ZR]

-Briefing reporters after 90 minutes of talks with congressional leaders, Obama said both sides still were far apart and that staff negotiators will work through the weekend to find each side’s bottom line.
+Briefing reporters after the talks, Obama said both sides still were far apart and that staff negotiators will work through the weekend to find each side’s bottom line.

 He said he will have another round of talks with top Democrats and Republicans on Sunday, hoping to begin “the hard bargaining that’s necessary to get a deal done.”